moa-haldorson/moa-haldorson/README.md

 # Hello!
 I'm Moa 👋
-### I'm a Front-End Developer based in Umeå, Sweden.
+### I'm a front-end developer based in Umeå, Sweden.

 - 🖥️ I'm currently working at Knowit Experience as a Sitevision developer.
 Sitevision is a Swedish web publishing tool (CMS) for creating engaging websites and intranets.